flareteam/flare-engine/README.engine.md

 | `--renderer`      | Specifies the rendering backend to use.
 The default is 'sdl'.
 Also available is 'sdl\_hardware', which is a GPU-based renderer.
 | `--no-audio`      | Disables sound effects and music.
 | `--mods`          | Starts the game with only these mods enabled.
+| `--load-slot`     | Loads a save slot by numerical index.
+| `--load-script`   | Execute's a script upon loading a saved game.
+The script path is mod-relative.